 Notably, while OSHA’s recently issued ETS FAQ 3.H. states that employers may terminate employees for refusing to get vaccinated under a mandatory vaccination policy without violating the Occupational Safety and Health Act, the FAQ does remind employers that they should consult “applicable law and/or labor management contracts.”
 The NLRB memorandum makes clear the position that the NLRA requires more of an analysis before taking such action.

 If and when the ETS goes into effect (see our update regarding its timing pending existing litigation), the NLRB’s position seems clear: Employees will have a say in company policy addressing certain aspects related to the implementation of the ETS.
-Should employers ignore their obligation to bargain with employees over the effects of the ETS, any leeway OSHA provides to employers could become a liability.If you would like more information or would like to discuss these issues further, please contact a member of Gould & Ratner’s Human Resources and Employment Practice or visit our Coronavirus/COVID-19 Resources page.
+Should employers ignore their obligation to bargain with employees over the effects of the ETS, any leeway OSHA provides to employers could become a liability.If you would like more information or would like to discuss these issues further, please contact a member of Gould & Ratner’s Human Resources and Employment Practice.